Why was Julius Caesar killed?

 As the year of 44 BC began, many members of the Senate were secretly critical of Caesar's actions as dictator.

 They feared that Caesar was on the way to genuinely becoming a king.
-They met together and convinced each other that if they allowed this to occur, it would bring an end to the Roman republic.
+They met together and convinced each other that if they allowed this to occur, it would bring an end to the Roman Republic.

 Their concerns seemed to be confirmed when, in early 44 BC, Caesar was named "dictator for life".
 There appeared to be little difference between this announcement and the title of 'king'.